Remote Work Minimum Wage [+FLSA Laws You Need to Follow]

 What Is the Minimum Wage for Remote Work

 The minimum wage for remote work is $7.25, as the Fair Labor Standards Act (FLSA) mandates.
-The FLSA states that all workers should be paid no less than the stated amount, whether salaried or hourly.
+The FLSA states that all workers should be paid at least the stated amount, whether salaried or hourly.
 If the employee’s location has its minimum wage law, whichever is higher shall apply.

 Minimum Wage for Remote Work